javanotes/elastic-cache/README.md

 The various parameters for cache configuration are as follows:<p>
 <p><li>
 <b>class</b>
-	The custom class implementing com.myjava.cache.VirtualMemCache, which will be used for item loading on cache miss.
+	The custom class implementing esutdal.javanotes.cache.VirtualMemCache, which will be used for item loading on cache miss.
 Required
 <p><li>
 <b>name</b>